-2014 (Crew/Dayton): Has not made an appearance during the 2014 season ... has played with the Dayton Dutch Lions on a game-by-game loan and has appeared in four matches ... started against Charleston Battery (May 4), against LA Galaxy II (May 10) and then in another game-by-game stint: against Sacramento Republic FC (May 25) and against Rochester (June 1) ... was listed as “questionable” and missed time beginning in July with a lumbar strain ... returned to the field for the club’s international friendly vs. Crystal Palace FC (July 23), coming on as a halftime substitute at leftback ...
+2014 (Crew/Dayton) - through matches played on August 23: Has not made an appearance during the 2014 season ... has played with the Dayton Dutch Lions on a game-by-game loan and has appeared in five matches ... started against Charleston Battery (May 4), against LA Galaxy II (May 10) and then in another game-by-game stint: against Sacramento Republic FC (May 25) and against Rochester (June 1) ... was listed as “questionable” and missed time beginning in July with a lumbar strain ... returned to the field for the club’s international friendly vs. Crystal Palace FC (July 23), coming on as a halftime substitute at leftback ... re- turned to Dayton for starts at Richmond (August 16) and vs. the Colorado Rapids Reserves (August 23) ...
 Sweat made his professional debut in a start at leftback in the Fifth Round of the 2014 Lamar Hunt U.S. Open Cup tournament and added an assist ... provided the helper on Jairo Arrieta’s bicycle-kick goal in the Fifth Round loss at Chicago (June 25) after earning the start at leftback.

 A 6-foot-2, 175 pound defender, Sweat was the University of South Florida’s all-time leader in appearances with 78 in his four-year college career.
 During his freshmen season, he helped anchor a back line that posted 10 shutouts.
 Following a two-goal season as a sophomore (2012), he was second on the team in assists in 2011, recording a career-high five helpers while also helping lead the Bulls’ defense to seven shutouts.
 During his final season, the Palm Harbor, Fla.
 Native started all 21 games and helped lead the defense to eight shutouts en route to being named first team All-America Conference.

 YOUTH AND CLUB EXPERIENCE